AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

  - 1x14Pos DIP Socket for U2 (Digikey part AE9989-ND)
  - 1x8Pos DIP Socket for U3 (Digikey part A120347-ND)
  - SW1: PCB Mount Slide Switch THT: https://a.co/d/ghhbBuE
- - JP106: 1x6 6pin 2.54mm Male Pin Female Socket Long needle stackable header: https://a.co/d/21eQjdI
+ - J1: 1x10 pin 2.54mm Male pin Header Connector Extra Tall: https://a.co/d/2l7o6wW
-   - For JP106 we need actually 3-pin connector.
-However I could not source one with long needles.
-So, I just cut 3 pins.
-Leaving the plastic though intact!
+   - These are sold in a bulk, you will have to cut 1x10 out of it.
+Do not worry, we use some for the ATU Mount PCB as well.
  - JP102: 2x3 6pin 2.54mm connector, long needles: https://a.co/d/4Ca8vJi
    - For JP102 we need 2x2 female connector.
 But again, I could not source one with long needes.
 So, I just cut two side needles leaving plastic part intact.
- - J1: 1x10 pin 2.54mm Male pin Header Connector Extra Tall: https://a.co/d/2l7o6wW
+ - JP106: 1x6 6pin 2.54mm Female Socket Long needle stackable header: https://a.co/d/21eQjdI
-   - These are sold in a bulk, you will have to cut 1x10 out of it.
-Do not worry, we use some for the ATU Mount PCB as well.
+   - For JP106 we need actually 3-pin connector.
+However I could not source one with long needles.
+So, I just cut 3 pins.
+Leaving the plastic though intact!
  - LS1: Speaker 2W 8Ohm 36mm: https://a.co/d/bCwJI5i
  ## Front Panel
  - SW1: Generic button: https://a.co/d/eFSJQzc